mjablecnik/MyLogger/README.md

 - etc..

 This helps us to quickly identify and fix issues that are hard to debug when app is in the production. <br>
-FLogs provide functionality for log these data sets into database and fetch it by different filters.
+MyLogger provide functionality for log these data sets into database and fetch it by different filters.

 Features